 A Better Metra

-Metra has a plan to make them happen.
-It needs state and federal support to fund the new equipment and the upgraded tracks that will make these things a reality.
+Metra has a plan to make them happen, but it needs state and federal support to fund the new equipment and the upgraded tracks that will make these things a reality.

-Illinois just passed a new "capital bill" that will enable Springfield to hold up their end of the bargain.
+Illinois has passed a new "capital bill" that will enable Springfield to hold up its end of the bargain.
 Now we need to lock in federal support for Metra.

-Today, Metra is focused on moving workers from Chicago’s bedroom communities to downtown at rush hour.
-It could do that better, but also be so much more.
+Today, Metra focuses on moving workers between Chicago’s bedroom communities and downtown at rush hour.
+It could do that better, and be so much more.

-Metra should be a reliable option for people going all around the Chicago region, for all kinds of reasons, at all times.
-It could offer faster and more frequent service—trains as often as every 15 minutes on some routes—to make it a truly convenient and easy way to get around.
+Metra should become a reliable option for people going all around the Chicago region, for all kinds of reasons, at all times.
+It could offer faster and more frequent service—trains as often as every 15 minutes on some routes—to make it a truly convenient and easy way to travel locally.

 Before it can run faster and more frequent trains, Metra needs new equipment.
-Half of its fleet is at least 40 years old.
-The passenger coaches are a design that hasn’t changed much since the end of World War II—and some of them are actually that old.
+Half its fleet is at least 40 years old.
+The passenger coaches use a design that hasn’t changed much since the end of World War II—and some of them are actually that old.

-Modern passenger coaches hold more people, are easier to get on and off of, and have space for luggage and bikes.
+Modern passenger coaches hold more people, are easier to get on and off, and have space for luggage and bikes.
 They are lighter, meaning trains can start and stop faster, and also safer.

-New locomotives would be faster, use less fuel, be more reliable, and produce as much as 86% fewer emissions.
+New locomotives would be faster, use less fuel, be more reliable, and produce as much as 86% less emissions.

 Metra should also consider “multiple units,” trains where the passenger cars propel themselves without needing a locomotive, for certain services.
 Multiple unit trains are less expensive to operate and a good way to run more frequent service during off-peak hours.

-Metra is proposing to offer express trains from Union Station and/or Ogilvie Transportation Center directly to O’Hare—a trip that will take about 30 minutes.
+Metra has proposed offering express trains from Union Station and/or the Ogilvie Transportation Center directly to O’Hare—a trip that will take about 30 minutes.
 The service could use a new type of train, with easier boarding and luggage racks.